-Car accidents can cause a wide variety of injuries depending on the severity of the accident and force of the impact.
+Car accidents can cause a wide variety of injuries depending on the severity of the accident and the force of the impact.
 No part of the body is safe when an accident occurs.
-In a high impact accident it is possible for the person to suffer crush fractures when the ankles get pinned under the dash in a car accident.
+In a high impact accident, it is possible for the person to suffer crush fractures when the ankles get pinned under the dash in a car accident.
 There are various types of ankle fractures that can occur, which we will discuss in this post.

 Three bones make up your ankle; the fibula (a smaller bone constituent in the lower leg), tibia (the shinbone), and the talus (a small bone between the tibia and fibula).
 An ankle fracture occurs when one or more of these bones break.
-This common injury can vary in severity, and can be a simple break to multiple fractures that may leave you bed-ridden for months, or even require surgery.
+This common injury can vary in severity and can be a simple break to multiple fractures that may leave you bed-ridden for months, or even require surgery.

 Symptoms of Ankle Fractures

 Even though ankle fracture symptoms may vary depending on the type of bone fracture experienced, some of the common symptoms are:

 - Visible deformity

 - Difficulty in walking or putting on a shoe

 Most of these symptoms mimic those of a sprain and thus it is crucial to consult a doctor if the symptoms persist.